SpindlySpider/UoP-AI-CW/nn/design_process.md

 # TODO
 - [ ] refactor / improve this doc and add it to main readme
 - [ ] maybe change `load_and_predict.py` into predict.py or somthing where you can load NN weights
-- [ ] still has an issue of output size = batch size and predict is 3 x outputs - fix this
+- [x] still has an issue of output size = batch size and predict is 3 x outputs - fix this - FIXED !!
 - [ ] get custom types from GA as well as target_sol. moved the files in here for convience but they really should be taken from GA source.

 # Initial working NN